Start your application by entering your details here

 We see Campaign Bootcamp as a space for new campaigners, as well as those who have grassroots experience and are looking for a space in which to reflect on and renew their campaigning.
 If you’re not sure if it’s for you, just drop us a line on firstname.lastname@example.org, and we can talk it through with you.

-- Setting Your Direction (clarifying your campaign’s core values; understanding who has power; identifying goals, objectives, strategies and targets)
+- Day 2 – Setting your direction: clarifying your campaign’s values; exploring who holds power; identifying goals, objectives, strategies and targets

 By the end of the week the aim is for you to have lots of practical tools and ideas that you can apply to your campaigning and for you to be part of a strong community of campaigners from whom you can draw support after the residential is over.